namu-labs-dev/Namu-Design-System/docs/blog/github-actions-workflow.en-US.md

 # How to use

-With the knowledge we have gained, we know that all of Ant Design's workflows are managed in the [`.github/workflows`](https://github.com/ant-design/ant-design/tree/master/.github/workflows) directory.
+With the knowledge we have gained, we know that all of Namu Design's workflows are managed in the [`.github/workflows`](https://github.com/ant-design/ant-design/tree/master/.github/workflows) directory.

-Ant Design's CI covers the following aspects:
+Namu Design's CI covers the following aspects:

 - **Community management**: Use GitHub Actions to perform quality checks on issues/PRs and improve collaboration efficiency through comments and labels.
 - **Code quality**: Use ESLint and Prettier to perform code standard checks to ensure code quality and consistency.